hdfchain/hdfwallet/README.md

 ## Getting Started

-hdfwallet can connect to the Decred blockchain using either [hdfd](https://github.com/hdfchain/hdfd) or by running in [Simple Payment Verification (SPV)](https://docs.clkj.ltd/wallets/spv/) mode.
+hdfwallet can connect to the Hdfchain blockchain using either [hdfd](https://github.com/hdfchain/hdfd) or by running in [Simple Payment Verification (SPV)](https://docs.clkj.ltd/wallets/spv/) mode.
 Commands should be run in `cmd.exe` or PowerShell on Windows, or any terminal emulator on *nix.